 Which Artificial Sweetener is the Safest?

 Since their introduction as sugar substitutes in various food and drinks, artificial sweeteners like acesulfame K have been accepted as the ‘healthier’ option.
 Many sugar-free options exist today, helping us lead healthier lives.
-However, many don’t believe that they really are calorie-free – surely, something that can satisfy our sweet tooth must cause weight gain?
-Others question their safety, suggesting that ingesting chemicals such as aspartame and sucralose can cause cancer, amongst other have negative health effects.
-We look at what science has to say about the safety of artificial sweeteners.
+However, many don’t believe that they really are calorie-free and safe.
+Surely, something that can satisfy our sweet tooth must cause weight gain?
+Others question the safety of artificial sweeteners, suggesting that ingesting chemicals such as aspartame and sucralose can cause cancer and other negative health effects.
+Which is the safest?
+We look at what science has to say.

 Table of Contents